misaflo/apti/README.md

 # Installation

 Dependencies:

   * aptitude (of course)
   * ruby >= 1.9 (may work with ruby1.8, but not tested)

-Put apti in /usr/local/, and create a link to main.rb : `ln -s /usr/local/apti/main.rb /usr/local/bin/apti`
+Put apti in /usr/local/, and create a link to main.rb: `ln -s /usr/local/apti/main.rb /usr/local/bin/apti`

 # Screenshots